-Growing up, my father was a peanut-butter fanatic (and still is), so we would make a lot of peanut-butter things, especially if they included chocolate.
-Since these bars were so easy, I made them often enough in high school that a few classmates mentioned them when signing my yearbook.
+Growing up, my father was a peanut-butter fanatic (and still is), so we would make a lot of peanut-butter recipes, especially if they included chocolate.
+Since these bars were so easy, they were one of the first things my mom taught me to make.
+I made them often enough in high school that a few classmates mentioned them when signing my yearbook!

 When I saw him eating one (who am I kidding, I was waiting to pounce...), I made a bee-line to the cookie table, where I asked casually, "What do you think of those?"